AdobeDocs/pass.en/help/authentication/sso-passive-authn.md

 ## Authentication per network

 This feature ensures that the MVPD receives an authentication request once for every visited site.
-This functionality means that an Adobe Primetime authentication authentication token will be bounded to the requestorID, thus being valid only for the network who requested it.
+This functionality means that an Adobe Pass authentication authentication token will be bounded to the requestorID, thus being valid only for the network who requested it.
 As a result, once the user authenticates on site "A" and afterwards visits site "B" it will be required to authenticate.